When walking makes your legs hurt

 4. Diabetic neuropathy

 People with diabetes are prone to nerve damage, or neuropathy.
-Exactly why is uncertain.
+Exactly why is unknown.
 High blood sugar levels may damage the tiny blood vessels that supply nerves with oxygen and nutrients.
 Diabetes may also deplete the body's store of neurotrophic peptides, chemicals that normally repair and regenerate nervous tissue.

 Blood vessels (shown in red) that supply nerve cells can be damaged by high blood sugar. |

 Diabetic neuropathy affects the upper and lower legs in different ways.
 In the upper leg, the pain from a damaged nerve can come on suddenly and be felt in just one leg.
-In the lower legs and feet, where it is more common, the symptoms are typically numbness or tingling, and are usually felt about equally in both legs.
+In the lower legs and feet, where it is more common, the symptoms are typically numbness or tingling and are usually felt equally in both legs.
 The numbness often dulls painful sensations, so sores on the feet go unnoticed and get worse.
 Diabetic neuropathy can make walking difficult, but leg pain may improve with exercise.

 Image: lzf/Getty Images